+We now state the result of Gao and Wald which shows that the timelike boundary version of the Penrose property fails in spacetimes which focus null geodesics entering the bulk.

-For non-compact spacetimes, $(M,g)$, we can define the same sets as subsets of $M$ rather than as subsets of $\tilde{M}$. \begin{thm}[Gao, Wald \cite{GW}] Suppose $(M,g)$ can be conformally embedded in a spacetime $(\Tilde{M},\Tilde{g})$, so that in $M$ we have $\Tilde{g}=\Omega^2g$ and on $\partial \tilde{M}$ we have $\Omega=0$, where $\Omega$ is smooth on $\Tilde{M}$.
-Suppose also that $(M,g)$ is such that: \begin{enumerate} \item $(M,g)$ satisfies the conditions of a focusing theorem\footnote{We need any set of assumptions which ensures that all endless null geodesics contain a pair of conjugate points.
-For example, we could impose the null generic condition and the null energy condition, although this latter condition could be replaced by the weaker averaged null energy condition due to Borde \cite{Borde}.} \item $M\cup\partial \tilde{M}$ is strongly causal \item For any $p,q\in M\cup\partial \tilde{M}$, $J^+(p)\cap J^-(q)$ is compact \item $\partial \tilde{M}$ is a timelike hypersurface in $\Tilde{M}$. \end{enumerate}
+\begin{thm}[Gao, Wald \cite{GW}] Let $(M,g)$ be a spacetime with conformal compactification $(\overline{M},\overline{g})$ such that \begin{enumerate} \item Every complete null geodesic in $(M,g)$ contains a pair of conjugate points.\footnote{To guarantee this, we could impose the null generic condition and the null energy condition, although this latter condition could be replaced by the weaker averaged null energy condition due to Borde \cite{Borde}.} \item $\text{int}(\overline{M})$ is strongly causal \item For any $p,q\in\text{int}(\overline{M})$, $J^+(p)\cap J^-(q)$ is compact \item $\partial \overline{M}$ is a timelike hypersurface in $\overline{M}$. \end{enumerate}